Abigail/Abigail.github.io/Src/Trapped/wizard.md

 #### Folded

-On the Folded Wedge, the %%PIECE%% follows a pretty pattern, visiting 50% of the squares.
+On the Folded Wedge, the **Wizards** follows a pretty pattern, visiting 50% of the squares.

 #### Flat

-On the Flat Wedge, the %%PIECE%% follows a striped pattern, visiting 50% of the squares.
+On the Flat Wedge, the **Wizards** follows a striped pattern, visiting 50% of the squares.